dmarcelinobr/SciencesPo/README.md

 **SciencesPo** is a facility package for the political science crowd.
-It provides a variety of functions for analyzing election and public opinion data as well as experiemental data.
+It provides a variety of functions for analyzing elections and political behavior data, including measures of political fragmentation, seat apportionment, and  small data visualization graphs.
 The package lives on the R Foundation repository [(CRAN)](https://cran.r-project.org/package=SciencesPo), and its development version hosted on [Github](http://github.com/danielmarcelino/SciencesPo).
 To install it, you can use the following methods.

 1 - From the CRAN repository (stable version):